Florence in high season – mad, bad and dangerous for you?

 Ooh yes, and my friend has a serious shopping addiction – but worry not, you can feed it in Oltrarno, which has mainly small boutiqu-ey shops.
 The historic centre has chain stores, designer and smaller Italian chains and lots of leather shops.

-We observed some paper making at Il Papiro.
+We observed paper making at Il Papiro.
 This was in the most touristy bit, between Palazzo Pitti and Ponte Vecchio.
 They have a lovely showroom, though, with paper making, and a humongous choice of artisan apper ina smaller atelier off the showroom.

 Then we took an aperitivo in the cafetteria (actually more like a bar) of the Biblioteca delle Oblate.
 It has a great terrace with close-up views of the Duomo and cheap drinks.
 Then we moved on to dinner.